-- reduction (Scope 1 and 2) by 2030 from domestic operations by 2050 - Japan in FY2022.
-Afterwards, increase gradually - Consider energy-saving and use of renewable
+- Agreed Japan targets of 37% CO2 emissions reduction (Scope 1 and 2) by 2030 from 2019 levels, plus net zero carbon from our domestic operations by 2050 - Purchase renewable energy in Japan.
+100% renewable energy at Osaka headquarters in FY2021, about 7% of electricity used in Japan in FY2022.
+Afterwards, increase gradually - Consider energy-saving and use of renewable energy to reduce the impact of carbon taxes